sdogruyol/kemal-by-example/README.md

 # Kemal By Example

-This repository collects example applications built with `Kemal`, with a focus on clarity, simplicity, and practical full-stack patterns.
+This repository collects practical projects built with [`Kemal`](https://kemalcr.com/), designed to show how productive, readable, and capable the framework can be in real applications.

-`Kemal` stands out by making web development feel lightweight without sacrificing capability.
-It is easy to read, fast to iterate on, and powerful enough to support real application structure with clean routes, server-rendered pages, straightforward organization, and approachable WebSocket support for realtime features.
-The goal of this repository is to explore that balance through multiple hands-on projects.
+[`Kemal`](https://kemalcr.com/) stands out by making web development feel lightweight without sacrificing capability.
+It is easy to read, fast to iterate on, and powerful enough to support clean routes, server-rendered pages, straightforward project organization, sessions, file uploads, and realtime features with WebSockets.
+The goal of this repository is to present practical projects that show and demonstrate the power of Kemal through hands-on examples.

 ## Shared Stack